mochi-hpc/mochi-doc/docs/source/bedrock/02_json.rst

 Dependency resolution
 ---------------------

-The :code:`dependencies` section in a provider lists depdency names associated with values.
+The :code:`dependencies` section in a provider or client lists dependency names associated with values.
 These values can be one of the following.

 - The name of an SSG group (for SSG dependencies) will resolve into the correponding